 - A. Electric Service Extension Charges PWC will extend electric service, upon request, in accordance with the terms of an extension agreement between PWC and the Customer or property developer consistent with PWC's standard procedures.
-Fees and charges for such extension are set forth below.

-- B. Cost Estimates For determining the amount of any charges required from the Customer under the provisions of Section, estimates of the cost of the Company's facilities shall be Service Regulations and Charges (Rev 11)

-Effective: May 1, 2024

-Adopted: March 27, 2024

-Page 45 of 85

-made in accordance with the Company's current engineering and construction practices and shall be based on the appropriate conductor and transformer capacity required for the electrical load specified by the Customer.
+Fees and charges for such extension are set forth below. - B. Cost Estimates For determining the amount of any charges required from the Customer under the provisions of Section, estimates of the cost of the Company's facilities shall be made in accordance with the Company's current engineering and construction practices and shall be based on the appropriate conductor and transformer capacity required for the electrical load specified by the Customer.
 If a detailed engineering study is necessary to determine the estimated cost of the requested installation, the Customer requesting the study shall pay the estimated cost to perform the detailed engineering study prior to the commencement of the study.
-If the Customer accepts and implements the results of the study, the cost of the study will be credited against any charge required from the Customer or refunded to the extent that a contribution in aid of construction is not required.
+If the Customer accepts and implements the results of the study, the cost of the extent that a contribution in aid of construction is not required.
 If the Customer does not agree to proceed with the installation of facilities and pay any applicable contribution in aid of construction within one (1) year of the date of the study, the cost paid for the study shall not be refunded to the Customer.